jordan4ibanez/Formine/README.md

 NEVER, set ``this`` to ``value`` in a type method or IT WILL blow up!

-Why is this forgotten?
-This is forgotten because I forgot why I started programming in the first place.
-For the joy of creation and to see the happiness it brings to all that use my software.

 in C:

 ``const char *`` would be interopped as ``character(kind = c_char), intent(in)``